 There are direct charter-flights to Goa, Dabolim airport, or you may find a cheaper option flying to Mumbai and then taking an internal short-flight to Goa.

-The airport is a short 45 min taxi ride through the palm groves.
-Taxis can be booked with Satsanga directly, or taken from outside the airport where there are plenty on-hand (cost 1100rps/£12 approx)
+The airport is approximately a one hour taxi ride.
+Taxis can be booked with Jivana directly, or taken from outside the airport where there are plenty on-hand (cost 1800 rupees / £20 approx

 - Evening meditation, breath-work and philosophy discussion